Ascension Parish U12 dream run comes to an end

 Things started promisingly.
 Ascension Parish jumped to a 1-0 lead in the bottom of the third inning, but the advantage was short-lived.

-Needville claimed the lead in the fourth on a two-run home run that easily cleared the right centerfield wall.
-The Texans tacked on another pair of runs in the fifth inning to establish control of the game, for the moment, at least.
+Needville claimed the lead in the fourth on a two-run home run that easily cleared the right center field wall.
+The Texans tacked on another pair of runs in the fifth inning to establish control of the game -- for the moment, at least.

 In the bottom of the fifth, Ascension loaded the bases with two outs, and a single to left field brought home two runners, closing the gap to a score of 4-3.